GabrielGhe/GabrielGhe.github.io/_posts/2015-11-10-learn-react-native-part-6-flexbox.md

 ---
 layout: post
-title: "Learn React Native Part 2: Flexbox"
+title: "Learn React-Native Part 6: Flexbox"
 description: "
 A must know for react-native is how to style your UI properly.
 Flexbox helps a lot and makes things much easier!
 I will be updating this post in the future but for now there's [this post](http://moduscreate.com/aligning-children-using-flexbox-in-react-native/) by [Crysfel Villa](http://moduscreate.com/author/crysfel/) which is amazing!
 "